 Well, I’d say you should do it.
 I can’t think of an industry where, you know, martech tools like these don’t work.
 And of course, there’s going to be different flavors for different industries.
 Senior living in, you know, specificity, I guess, is behind what it seems like other industries may be in, and I don’t know, probably depending on the industry you’re in, you always say that, but and it certainly feels that way in senior living.

-And just today, I was thinking… I was kind of going through and reviewing some new blog posts and I was thinking about how important those blog posts are to us and to our whole, like, just the intake of the marketing automation, the inbound marketing machine.
+I was kind of going through and reviewing some new blog posts and I was thinking about how important those blog posts are to us and to our whole, like, just the intake of the marketing automation, the inbound marketing machine.
 And I remember conversations that I’ve had with people in the industry who are just resistant.

 They’re like, “Oh, blog posts don’t work.”
 Well, yeah, maybe one or two blog posts don’t work, but, you know, once you’ve gotten up to the volume, and it just takes time to do that, that’s when we really start to see and so much so that we’ve kind of started doubling down on our blog posts and we’re trying to post more and do these local blogs and, you know, we kind of, we’ve got blog posts coming out of our ears right now, but it’s because they work so well.

-And so, at least from our perspective, we can totally see the value of it because it’s working, it just takes time to get there.
+At least from our perspective, we can totally see the value of it because it’s working, it just takes time to get there.
 It’s not an overnight success.
 Would you agree with me, Cate?

 – Absolutely.
 And I think what’s really important to me and hopefully, a lot of people, but the strategy behind our marketing efforts is only as good as the data you have.
 And I fully believe that the right tools can help you make the right decisions faster and help you know what you’re walking into instead of just guessing.